Skip to content

 Apple iOS hiring managers want engineers who demonstrate mastery of the platform, not just familiarity with it.
 Your resume should show deep experience with Swift (generics, protocols, concurrency), UIKit or SwiftUI, and iOS system frameworks like Core Data, Core Animation, or Core Graphics.
 They look for evidence that you care about performance -- describe how you profiled with Instruments, reduced memory allocations, or optimized rendering for smooth scrolling.
 Experience with both UIKit and SwiftUI signals versatility, and understanding the tradeoffs between them (UIKit's maturity and fine-grained control vs. SwiftUI's declarative approach and state management) shows technical maturity.
 If you have contributed to developer-facing frameworks, SDKs, or complex UI systems used by other engineers, this directly mirrors the work at Apple.
 Accessibility experience is a genuine differentiator because Apple takes VoiceOver, Dynamic Type, and assistive technology support very seriously.
 Show that you test on real devices, handle edge cases in layout and localization, and think about the full spectrum of users.

-These are the most frequent reasons iOS Developer resumes fail to pass Apple's ATS or get filtered during recruiter review.
+These are the most frequent reasons iOS Developer resumes fail Apple's ATS or get filtered during recruiter review.

 No App Store app link — iOS developers are expected to have published apps